Document Type and Release Option

 Therapeutic recreation (TR) services are available to any individual who wishes to increase quality of life and improve functioning.
 The profession is based on many conceptual foundations, including quality of life; perceived freedom; intrinsic motivation, self-efficacy, and self-determination; health, wellness, and disability; and recreation and leisure.
 However, these Western-ideological perspectives may hinder the introduction and practice of TR in countries with other worldviews.
 This study was designed to explore different worldviews and to evaluate the conceptual foundations of TR with respect to these differences.
 Findings attempt to identify ways to adapt and shape TR foundations so that it may be understood and practiced internationally.

 Herrington, Morgan, "Practicing Therapeutic Recreation in a World of Differences" (2017).
-University Honors Program Theses.
+Honors College Theses.
 272.